-What EP25/2 actually requires
+What the regulatory obligation actually requires

 Three things follow from this that shape what a technical audit needs to produce.